 - The effectiveness of the mechanisms at WHO’s disposal and the actions of WHO and the timelines pertaining to the COVID-19 pandemic

 What began as a health crisis has turned into a global crisis touching every aspect of life.

 The pandemic has caused untold damage to human health and health systems, but also to economies, to social services and cohesion, education, the safety of women and girls, the wellbeing of migrant workers, to planetary health and many other aspects of life.

 The pandemic has also shown that when we work together, we can protect human health and economies, preserve social harmony and make technical advances in record time.
 What are the ideas, elements and actions that make this happen?

-The Independent Panel therefore has to look at many angles and many actors – focussing definitely on the role of WHO, but also the role of national actors, of communities and of many sectors.
+The Independent Panel therefore looked at many angles and many actors – focussed definitely on the role of WHO, but also the role of national actors, of communities and of many sectors.

 Q. How and when will the Independent Panel report on its work?

-The Independent Panel will report in the following ways:
+The Independent Panel report in the following ways: